Selective Sign-Determining Multiple Confidence Intervals with FCR Control: Introduction

 The paper is organized as follows.
-Section \ref{sec:review} reviews the work of \citet{benjamini2005false}.
-In Section \ref{sec:ssdci} we give a formal definition of the type of procedures we are interested in, which we call Selective sign-determining CI procedures, and propose a class of valid procedures.
-Section \ref{sec:mqc} presents a new marginal confidence interval, designed specifically to be used in our selective sign-determining CI procedure.
+Section \ref{sec:review} reviews the work of \citet{benjamini2005false}, which will serve us in Section \ref{sec:ssdci} to derive a class of valid Selective-SDCI procedures.
+Section \ref{sec:mqc} presents a new marginal confidence interval, designed specifically to be used in a Selective-SDCI procedure.
+In Section \ref{sec:conf-regions} we generalize our method to construct sign-determining confidence regions for parameters with more than one dimension.
 Results from a simulation study are reported in Section \ref{sec:simulation}.
 In Section \ref{sec:example} we use our method to detect the sign of correlations in a neuroscience study.
-In Section \ref{sec:gwas} we extend our procedure to a two-dimensional case and apply the method to genomic data where we detect direction of association of SNPs with Type-2 diabetes.
-The appendix includes further simulation studies under dependency of the observations; an extension of the procedure for detecting only large correlations in the example of Section \ref{sec:example}; and a discussion of related existing work on selective inference, where we contrast the conditional approach with ours.
-Proofs are also generally deferred to the appendix.
+Proofs are generally deferred to the Appendix.

 {\bf Notation. } $\calC(y;\alpha)$ is a confidence interval that covers the true value with probability at least $1-\alpha$, and should be understood as a function of both $y$ and $\alpha$ unless the context suggests otherwise.
-To emphasize the dependency on $\alpha$, we sometimes write $\{\calC(\cdot; \alpha): 0\leq \alpha \leq 1\}$ instead and call it a confidence interval {\it procedure}, but we use the two notations quite interchangeably.
+To emphasize the dependency on $\alpha$, we sometimes write $\{\calC(\cdot; \alpha): 0\leq \alpha \leq 1\}$ instead and call it a confidence interval {\it procedure}.
 Throughout, $f$ denotes a probability density and $F$ is the corresponding distribution function.
-We denote by $c_{\alpha}$ the $1-\alpha$ quantile of a distribution, that is, the value $F^{-1}(1-\alpha)$; $z_{\alpha}$ is used for the special case of a standard Normal distribution.
-For convenience only, we write $Y_{(i)}$ for the observation with $i$-th {\it largest absolute value}.
+We denote by $c_{\alpha}$ the $1-\alpha$ quantile of a distribution, that is, the value $F^{-1}(1-\alpha)$; $z_{\alpha}$ is used for the special case of a standard normal distribution.
+Throughout, we write $Y_{(i)}$ for the observation with $i$-th {\it largest absolute value}, i.e., $|Y_{(m)}| \leq |Y_{(m-1)}| \leq ... \leq |Y_{(1)}|$.
 Finally, for any set $B$ define $-B:=\{-x:x\in B\}$.
 We tried to minimize the use of non-standard acronyms, but avoiding them altogether would result in a tedious manuscript.
 The few important ones are: CI=Confidence Interval; wdFDR=Weak Directional-FDR; SDCI=Sign-Determining Confidence Intervals; BY=\citet{benjamini2005false}; QC=Quasi-Conventional; MQC=Modified Quasi-Conventional.
 The reader might find this list convenient to return to if any confusion arises.